2020 Forbes billionaires list: find out who tops the list this year

 Besides MacKenzie Bezos, there are 177 other new faces that adorn the list for the first time.

 Eric Yuan, founder and CEO of Zoom ((ZM), is number 293 at $ 5.5 billion.
-His business inventory exploded when teleconferencing software began to be widely used by people working from home during the pandemic.
+His company’s stock exploded once the teleconference software started be widely used by people working at home during the pandemic.

 Another newcomer: Anthony von Mandl, CEO of Mark Anthony Brands.
-His company created White Claw, the country’s best-selling hard seltzer drink, which has become a freak for people wanting a guilt-free alcoholic drink.
+His the company created White Claw, the best-selling hard seltzer drink in the country, which has become a phenomenon for people looking for a guilt-free alcoholic drink.
 It is worth around $ 3.3 billion according to Forbes’ calculations and can be found at number 590.

 Julia Koch of the influential Koch Industries is also new with a net worth of $ 38.2 billion.
-She rose to 18th place after she and her children received a 42% stake in the business after the death of her husband, David, in August 2019.
+She rose to 18th place after she and her children received a 42% stake in the business after her husband David died in August 2019.